anuaimi/pivotal_reports/README.md

-pivotal_reports
+Pivotal Reports
 ===============

-gem to easily get reported from pivotal
+gem to easily generate reports from pivotal

+Note: this is under active developement and not yet ready to use